kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_05_ladder_to_stars.md

 **Pleasure works exactly the same way.**

----

-### Why "Getting Ready" Takes Time
+## Why "Getting Ready" Takes Time

 Many women feel confused by this:

-*"My husband is ready in 2 minutes.
-Why do I take so long?"*
+"My husband is ready in 2 minutes.
+Why do I take so long?"

 Here's the truth: